Thai Food Vocabulary: A Comprehensive Guide for Teaching English in Thailand with Kids English

 Communicating with the waitress/chef could be challenging outside of tourist spots.

-To help you Along the Way, Here are Some Food-Related Expressions
+Here Are Some Food-Related Expressions

 Khrab men add to the end of a sentence